6 Eye Exercises For Martial Arts

 Step 3: Concentrate on the energy that is flowing in your body (work on really feeling this).

 Eye-opener: The key is oxygen.
-This is what is supplying or powers your energy (adrenaline).
+This is what supplies or powers your energy (adrenaline).

-Step 4: Breath faster, keeping your breaths deep.
+Step 4: Breathe faster, keeping your breaths deep.

 Step 5: Think of really good or bad things that have happened to you.